 For huge servings of pizza, Pizza Rustica won’t disappoint.
 Mediterranean and Greek cuisine is served at Miami Mediterranean.
 Mexican food lovers will be delighted with the menu options at Taquiza.
 Those who are looking for acai bowls and other healthy juices, smoothies, and sandwiches, Under The Mango Tree is for you.

 Palm Island is served by the Miami-Dade County Public Schools.
-Students in Palm Island attend South Pointe Elementary School, Nautilus Middle School, and Miami Beach High School.
+Students in Palm Island attend Air Base Elementary School, South Pointe Elementary School, Nautilus Middle School, and Miami Beach High School.

-Public transportation is a reliable form of transportation in Miami Beach.
-Many Metrobus lines connect to downtown Miami and the Metrorail.
+From Miami Beach, Many Metrobus lines connect to downtown Miami and the Metrorail.
 The Metrobus is also popular among commuters.

 There’s also the Airport-Beach Express, a direct-service bus line that brings passengers from Miami International Airport to various points in South Beach.